aliqasemzadeh/micro/README.md

 We have two folder:

 ## class
-This folder cotain microproccessor class content.
+This folder contain microprocessor class content.

 ## workshop
-This folder cotain workshop content.
+This folder contain workshop content.